MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 2. Tap **Remove**.
 3. Confirm you've removed the resource.

-## Use a widget to pin a saved desktop to your home screen
+## Pin a connection to your home screen

 The Remote Desktop client supports pinning connections to your home screen by using the Android widget feature.
 The way that you add a widget depends on the type of Android device you are using and its operating system.